jjfiv/cs145-f2020/src/syllabus.md

 ### Computer / Laptop Access

-If you have any questions about comptuer access, please don't hesitate to contact me ASAP - [johnf@middlebury.edu](mailto:johnf@middlebury.edu) - there are options through both the College and Department.
+If you have any questions about computer access, please don't hesitate to contact me ASAP - [johnf@middlebury.edu](mailto:johnf@middlebury.edu) - there are options through both the College and Department.
 Some more details are below, but I'm happy to help you navigate these systems.

 > If you ever find yourself temporarily in need of a laptop, the Computer Science department has 10 rotating Dell laptops available to our students.
 These come pre-installed with software for most of the courses in the major.
 They are available to be loaned out short-term or long-term.
 Please get in touch ahead of time if you think you might need one.
 Due to COVID-19, short-term loans may be trickier than usual.
 >